aimms/documentation/webui/workflow-panels.rst

 In order to configure the steps for the other workflows, you may just select the respective value for :any:`webui::indexWorkflowOrder` at the top in the Data page.

-For instance, 3 steps may be configured for the second workflow Inventory Management as follows:
+For instance, the following three steps may be configured for the second workflow Inventory Management:

 .. image:: images/Workflow_MyWorkflowStepsParameter_2.png
     :align: center